restrepo/VLF_CompressedSpectra/UFO/README.md

 make Model=SimplifiedDMSSSFDM
 cd -
 ```
-Follow the instructions in index.ipynb to generate code for other tools like micrOMEGAS.
+Optional: Follow the instructions in index.ipynb to generate code for other tools like micrOMEGAS.

 You must be now in the initial directory